pitfail/pitfail-reports/report2/report2.rst

 Buying on Margin
 ................
-All Pitfail users will start with a predetermined amount of capital cash that is their money to use.
-In order to trade for more stocks, Pitfail users can buy/sell on margin, which is performing stock actions with money on loan.
+All PitFail users will start with a predetermined amount of capital cash that is their money to use.
+In order to trade for more stocks, PitFail users can buy/sell on margin, which is performing stock actions with money on loan.
 This money will require the user to pay interest on the loaned money each day until it is returned and paid in full, including total interest.

-Pitfail uses the Simple Interest Formula to compute the money users owe due to interest.
+PitFail uses the Simple Interest Formula to compute the money users owe due to interest.
 The loan will cost the user a predetermined cost per day:
 	Interest/Day = Principal * Rate
 	where Rate is determined by the going market rate